aws/aws-iot-core-mqtt-file-streams-embedded-c/MISRA.md

 _Ref 21.6.1_

-- MISRA Rule 21.6 prohibts use of standard library functions as these functions might have implementation defined behavior.
+- MISRA Rule 21.6 prohibits use of standard library functions as these functions might have implementation defined behavior.
 In this case, snprintf is used to populate a buffer to generate a data block request.
 The buffer is verified to be big enough to contain the populated buffer.